 You are expected to attend all lectures.
 Material covered in lecture will figure prominently on the exam, and lectures, as guides to thinking through complex topics and organizing often disparate and confusing areas of scholarship, are key elements of the paper.
-In line with the Department's overall policy, and based on a firm, considered belief in the importance of in-person learning environments, lectures will not customarily be recorded, and lecture recordings will not be available except to students with an SSD explicitly indicating such a need.
-Students are prohibited from making their own lecture recordings, either for their own personal use or to distribute to colleagues.
+In line with the Department's overall policy, and based on a firm, considered belief in the importance of in-person learning environments, lectures will not customarily be recorded.
+Students with an SSD explicitly indicating a need for lecture recordings may produce their own recordings.
+Students without an SSD with an explicit recording accommodation are prohibited from making their own lecture recordings, either for their own personal use or to distribute to colleagues.